-Other links
+Other bonds

-A number of special moves require weaving threads.
+A number of special moves require weaving threads to bond the character's pattern to something else.
 For example, it is possible to create and reinforce the pattern of a group of adventurers by having each adept in the group weave a thread into the group's pattern, and then have everyone in the group benefit from this pattern.